Call Us: 1-877-MY-DOC-NOW (693-6266) | Text Our Patient Care Team: 949-390-5202

 How do we diagnose swimmer’s ear?

-Swimmer’s ear may be diagnosed with a complete medical history and physical examination by your child’s healthcare provider.
-They may use an otoscope, a lighted instrument that helps to examine the ear and to aid in the diagnosis of ear disorders.
-This will help your child’s healthcare provider know if there is also an infection in the middle ear, called otitis media.
+When you bring your child in with a suspected swimmer’s ear, their healthcare provider will use gentle, child-friendly methods to confirm the diagnosis and rule out other conditions, starting with a complete medical history and physical examination.
+They may use an otoscope, a lighted instrument that helps to examine the ear and to aid in the diagnosis of ear disorders, to help determine if there is also an infection in the middle ear, called otitis media.
 Although this infection usually does not occur with swimmer’s ear, some children may have both types of infections.

 How do we treat swimmer’s ear?